Work–life balance in the United States

+Work–life balance in the United States is having enough time for work and enough time to have a personal life in the United States.
+Although related, but in a much broader sense, terms include lifestyle balance and life balance.
+The most important thing in work and life is the personal ability to demonstrate and meet the needs of work and personal life to achieve goals.
+People should learn to deal with role engagement management, role conflict management, and manage life needs to achieve balance.
+Balance is about how to achieve the desired work and life satisfaction properly, and needs in a conflict situation.

 United States history

 Agricultural work: 1800–1850

 The first enforceable hours' law in the United States was in 1874 when Massachusetts enacted a law which limited the amount of time that women and children could work each week.
 This limit was set at sixty hours per week.
 Similar laws were later adopted by about half of the country's states.
 Only men in exceptionally hazardous jobs were covered in early legislation and most had no limit to the number of hours their employees could have them work.

 Ten-hour workdays were accepted in the agriculture industry during certain seasons and six-day workweeks were not unheard of.
 Bakers did not win the right to work less than ten hours per day until 1905 with the court case of Lochner v.
 New York.

 The general presumption during this period was that the courts would allow regulation of labor concerning women and children, who were thought to be incapable of bargaining on an equal footing with employers and in special need of protection.
 Men were allowed freedom of contract unless it could be proven that regulating their hours served a higher good for the population at large.